AbhijeetJamwal/AbhijeetJamwal/README.md

 - 👋 Hi, I’m @AbhijeetJamwal
-- 👀 I’m interested in AI and machine learning
+- 👀 I’m interested in Data Science And AIML
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Data Science
 <!--- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...